opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 is_incumbent
     **optional**
-    Indicates whether the candidate is the incumbent for the office associated with the contest.
+    Indicates whether the candidate is the incumbent for the office associated with the contest (boolean).

 is_top_ticket
     **optional**